knu/git-merge-structure-sql/README.md

 This is a merge driver for Git that resolves trivial parts of merge conflicts in a db/structure.sql file of Rails.

-Currently only PostgreSQL and MySQL dump formats are supported.
+Currently only PostgreSQL, MySQL and SQLite3 dump formats are supported.

 ## Installation